apache/skywalking-python/docs/en/profiling/profiling.md

 Fortunately, greenlet has an API for profiling, the doc is [here](https://greenlet.readthedocs.io/en/latest/tracing.html).
 We can implement a greenlet profiler to solve this issue.

-# how the greenlet profiler works
+# How the greenlet profiler works

 A greenlet profiler leverages the trace callback of greenlet, it works like this: